oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

-You can download the ADB connection wallet using the **DB Connection** button and extract the ``tnsnames.ora`` file, or create one yourself if you prefer to keep connections strings out of application code, see :ref:`tnsnames`.
+You can download the ADB connection wallet using the **DB Connection** button and extract the ``tnsnames.ora`` file, or create one yourself if you prefer to keep connection strings out of application code.
+See :ref:`tnsnames` for details on adding connection strings to a Net Service Name in a ``tnsnames.ora`` file.

 .. _connectionadbmtls: